Spy catcher rivals – using AI in counter intelligence

 “You do that, Bhanu.
 I’ll write up the report for the Big Wigs upstairs.”

 Bhanu went home and sat in the little room he had used as a home office during the Covid-19 lockdowns.
-The walls were white with no decorations, and a single window with shutters that he used to avoid distractions.
-It was his concentration room.
+The walls were white with no decorations, there was a single window with shutters that he kept closed for security, and there were no distractions.

 The next two days at work were difficult.
 There were increasing demands for him to give up and move to the next item on his worklist.
-He pretended to give in, to placate their managers, but he was still reading and thinking.
+He pretended to give in, but he was still reading and thinking.
 And at the opposite desk, Athanasia had completed her report and was getting excited about some technology improvements.

 Bhanu considered the situation.
 “This may not be good,” he said.